Beacon2Science: Enhancing STEREO/HI beacon data with machine learning for efficient CME tracking: Conclusion

 \section{Conclusion}

 In this paper, we proposed enhancing STEREO-A/HI1 near-real-time data quality (through reducing noise and increasing spatial resolution) and increasing temporal resolution to mitigate the effect of the heavy compression and binning applied onboard due to the limited broadcast bandwidth.
 We applied a first neural network to reduce the noise and increase the resolution of beacon running differences.
-The new data called E-beacon greatly improves the signal-to-noise ratio over beacon data while keeping important information with a PSNR of $26.10$ and SSIM of $67.70^{-2}$.
+The new data called E-beacon greatly improves the signal-to-noise ratio over beacon data while keeping important information with a PSNR of $26.10$ and SSIM of $67.70\times10^{-2}$.
 These results prove that it is possible to recover meaningful information from beacon data and improve the visibility of CMEs in near-real-time despite the low bandwidth rate of the beacon mode.

 We then trained a state-of-the-art frame interpolation method to increase the temporal resolution of the newly enhanced data.
-The new data, called IE-beacon, produces intermediary enhanced running differences images (with a SSIM of $67.28^{-2}$, showing similar performances to E-beacon) and facilitates the tracking of features within the images due to smoother and smaller movement.
+The new data, called IE-beacon, produces intermediary enhanced running differences images (with a SSIM of $67.28\times10^{-2}$, showing similar performances to E-beacon) and facilitates the tracking of features within the images due to smoother and smaller movement.
 This improvement is evident within J-maps with smoother tracks and a better understanding of the different bright parcels.
+During inference (execution of the trained models), on an NVIDIA RTX 4090 GPU it takes 2ms to produce an E-beacon frame, and 3ms for an IE-beacon frame (comparatively, on CPU both models take 0.3s).
+These very fast processing times would easily allow us to deploy our method and provide E/IE-beacon data for real-time forecasting applications.

 Finally, we analyzed the potential for tracking improvement from the two new data types proposed in this paper.
-We proposed a new tracking tool that we use to track 48 CMEs for four different data types and use science data tracks as a reference.
-Both E-beacon and IE-beacon enhance tracking bring significant improvement in tracking, with tracks closer to science, smoother tracks, and fewer large deviations at higher elongation due to low visibility and cadence.
+We proposed a new tracking tool that we use to track 48 CMEs for four different datasets and use science data tracks as a reference.
+Both E-beacon and IE-beacon bring significant improvement in tracking, with tracks closer to science, smoother tracks, and fewer large deviations at higher elongation due to low visibility and cadence.

-The work presented in this paper is not limited to STEREO/HI1 data but paves the way for its application to other missions and data types.
+The work presented in this paper doesn’t need to be limited to STEREO/HI1 data but paves the way for its application to other missions and data types.
 By selecting test events observed from the L4 and L5 points, we introduce an additional tool for potential use on future missions, such as Vigil, if, for example, bandwidth needs to be reduced, but real-time tracking of CME is needed.